mendix/docs/content/apidocs-mxsdk/mxsdk/sdk-faq.md

 ### 1.4 What Are the Limits on App Size?

-The initial app mpk file that is uploaded is not allowed to exceed 250Mb (app mpr file and other files combined).
+The initial app *.mpk* file that is uploaded is not allowed to exceed 250Mb (with the app *.mpk* file and other files combined).

 ### 1.5 What Are the Limits on Working Copy Size?